-On 26 April 1986, the Chernobyl nuclear power plant’s number four reactor exploded, sending a radioactive cloud across much of Europe.
-Following the explosion, radioactivity with an intensity equivalent to 500 of the bombs that destroyed Hiroshima at the end of World War II was measured in the atmosphere.
+The Chernobyl nuclear power plant’s (NPP) number four reactor exploded on 26 April 1986, sending a radioactive cloud across much of Europe.
+Radioactivity with an intensity equivalent to 500 of the bombs that destroyed Hiroshima, Japan, at the end of World War Two was measured in the atmosphere following the explosion.

 Following the 1986 accident, the number four reactor at Chernobyl was encased in a giant concrete ‘sarcophagus’ to prevent further leakage of radioactive material.
 Hundreds of thousands of mobilised soldiers and civilian experts constructed the sarcophagus above the destroyed reactor, and the plant was re-opened in late 1986.
-A huge fire in the second reactor led to its closure in 1991, and in 1996, the number one reactor was shut down as it had reached the end of its life-span.
+A huge fire in the second reactor led to its closure in 1991.
+The number one reactor was shut down in 1996 as it had reached the end of its lifespan.

-The sarcophagus built in 1986 was considered to be unstable and needed further repair work.
-In December 2000, the US promised to contribute the largest G7 amount to repair the sarcophagus.
-A waste management facility began construction in 2001 for the treatment of fuel and other wastes from decommissioned units one-three.
+The sarcophagus built in 1986 was unstable and needed further repair.
+In December 2000, the US promised to contribute the largest G7 funding to repair the sarcophagus.
+In 2001, construction began on a waste management facility for the treatment of fuel and other wastes from the decommissioned units one to three.
 A stabilising steel structure was extended in December 2006 to spread some of the load on the walls damaged by the explosion.

-The fuel mass at the reactor has also been enclosed in EKOR, a radiation-resistant material developed by Eurotech Ltd of the UK.
-The material was applied during March 2000 and is maintaining an isolation coating and seal of the pile, preventing further dusting and leaching of contamination to the environment.
+The fuel mass at the reactor has also been enclosed in EKOR, a radiation-resistant material developed by the UK-based company Eurotech.
+The material was applied during March 2000 to maintain an isolation coating and seal of the pile, preventing further dusting and leaching of contamination to the environment.

 After two months, EKOR exceeded the longevity of all previously applied materials, which degraded rapidly in the severe-radiation environment and lost isolation effectiveness.

-The EKOR-encapsulated fuel pile has radiation readings in the range of 1,000 rads on contact, although EKOR has been laboratory tested to an accumulated dose of 10 gigarads without loss of physical properties.
+The EKOR-encapsulated fuel pile had radiation readings in the range of 1,000 rads on contact, although EKOR was laboratory tested to an accumulated dose of 10 gigarads without loss of physical properties.

-In June 1999, ChNPP and a consortium led by Framatone signed a contract to build a facility to store spent fuel.
-In August 1999, ChNPP signed an agreement with a consortium led by Belgatom for a Liquid Radwaste Treatment Plant (LRTP).
-A steel casing is now being built over the reactor.
-French firm Novarka is building the casing, costing $1.4bn.
-After that, Reactor 4 will be dismantled.
+In June 1999, Chernobyl Nuclear Power Plant (ChNPP) and a consortium led by Framatone signed a contract to build a facility to store spent fuel.
+In August 1999, ChNPP signed an agreement with a consortium led by Belgatom for a liquid radwaste treatment plant (LRTP).

-On 7 January 2010, the Ukrainian Government passed a state law to transform the Chernobyl shelter facility into an environmentally safe system in order to protect the surroundings from radiation.
-The programme will be executed in four stages.
+On 7 January 2010, the Ukrainian Government passed a state law to transform the Chernobyl shelter facility into an environmentally safe system to protect the surroundings from radiation.
+The programme is being executed in four stages.

-In the first stage, nuclear fuel will be moved to a storage facility, which will be completed by 2013.
-In the second stage, which will be completed by 2025, all the reactors will be deactivated.
-The third stage involves maintaining the reactors until radiation drops to an acceptable level and is envisaged to be completed by 2045.
-The fourth and the final stage involves dismantling the reactors and clearing the site, which is expected to be completed by 2065.
+Nuclear fuel was moved to a storage facility in the first stage, which was completed in 2013.
+All the reactors will be deactivated in the second stage, which will be completed by 2025.
+The third stage involves maintaining the reactors until radiation drops to an acceptable level, which is envisaged to be completed by 2045.
+The fourth and final stage involves dismantling the reactors and clearing the site, which is expected to be completed by 2065.

 In addition, a seminar was conducted by IAEA to discuss the decommissioning of the cooling pond, which was highly contaminated after the explosion.